-However, despite the increase in quantity, the quality of housing, especially construction quality, remains a major concern in China.
+However, despite the substantial increase in the quantity of housing units, the quality of housing, especially construction quality, remains a major concern in China.
 According to China's Consumer Association, construction quality complaints are the most common issue among complaints about real estate development.
-Although most of these complaints focus on relatively "minor" defects such as leaking roofs, they still have a significant effect on the quality of life of the residents.
-In addition, construction quality is one of the major factors that determines the resilience of residential buildings to accidents, such as fires or explosions, and natural disasters, such as earthquakes.
-After the 2008 Wenchuan earthquake, many researchers pointed out that the losses and number of deaths in the earthquake could be significantly reduced if the overall construction quality in that area had been of a higher standard.1 Finally, in some extreme cases, shoddy construction might directly cause great damage.
+Although most of these complaints concentrate on relatively "minor" defects such as leaking roofs, they still have a significant effect on the quality of life of the residents.
+In addition, construction quality is one of the major factors that determine the resilience of residential buildings to accidents, such as fires or explosions, and natural disasters, like earthquakes.
+After the Wenchuan earthquake in 2008, many researchers pointed out that the losses and number of deaths in the earthquake could have been significantly reduced if the overall construction quality in that area had been of a higher standard.1 Finally, in some extreme cases, shoddy construction might directly cause great damage.
 As a latest example, on April 4, 2014, a 5-story residential building in Ningbo, Zhejiang Province, which was completed in 1994, crumbled to the ground, killing one resident and badly injuring several others.2

 In addition to its direct impact on individual residents, the overall quality of construction in China's housing sector could indirectly but severely affect global sustainability.
-According to official estimates by Ministry of Housing and Urban-Rural Development, the average life expectancy of residential buildings in China is only 25-30 years, less than half that of most developed countries.3 Construction and demolition consume a significant amount of raw materials and energy, meaning that it is important to account for the production of carbon emissions and solid waste over a building's entire life cycle when examining their impact on sustainability (Raymond and Kernan, 1996; Hendrickson and Horvath, 2000).
-The short life expectancy of the majority of Chinese residential buildings, which is partially due to poor construction quality, means that the environmental impact of building them will largely offset China's other efforts in improving its sustainability.
+According to official estimates by the Ministry of Housing and Urban-Rural Development, the average life expectancy of residential buildings in China is only 25-30 years,